lifedup/password-validation/README.md

 ## Threshold

 Set threshold to disregard validation.
-This is because after a certain point, the password is so long that it is very difficult to guess.
+After a certain point, the password is so long that it is very difficult to guess.

 ## Blacklist word(s) and all variations